haxsaw/hikaru/docs/installation-quickstart.rst

     print(get_python_source(p, assign_to='x'))

 This will output a PEP8-compliant set of Python.
-Generation may take a short while depending on how many deeply nested Python objects involved are.
+Generation may take a short while depending on how many deeply nested the Python objects involved are.